tylerdiaz/Heisenberg/README.md

   3. <i>On the blockchain, transaction verification is instant.</i>  In addition, pharmacists recieve the assurance of cryptographic transaction finality reached in under 4 blocks (or ~8 minutes)

 ## Quantifing the Value of Our Solution

-- Quantifying implicit risk of moral hazard
+According to X, the total cost of fraud associated with script forgary totals to Y.  This number takes into account A, B, and C.

-- Moral hazard is the risk that a party to a transaction has not entered into the contract in good faith, has provided misleading information about its assets, liabilities or credit capacity, or has an incentive to take unusual risks in a desperate attempt to earn a profit before the contract settles.
+Moral hazard is the risk that a party to a transaction has not entered into the contract in good faith, has provided misleading information about its assets, liabilities or credit capacity, or has an incentive to take unusual risks in a desperate attempt to earn a profit before the contract settles.
 In economics, moral hazard occurs when one person takes more risks because someone else bears the cost of those risks.

 ## Conclusion

-In
+Finally, after 24 hours of deep focus and dedication, we are happy to announce that Project Heisenberg is successfully up and running — and available for use for Doctors, Patients, and Pharmacists.

+Three seperate portals (one for each predefined role) have been developed as a web app for doctors, patients, and pharmacists.
+The interface leverages the ReactJS framework and pulls methods from the Web3.JS library to interact with the blockchain through the ABI.

-The code for the non-fungible token (ERC-721) is hosted here [link.](link.)
+The code for the non-fungible ERC-721 token, PerscriptionNFT.sol is hosted here [link.](https://github.com/tylerdiaz/Heisenberg/blob/master/contract/token/PrescriptionNFT.sol)

+To access the application, visit: